 The Company recognizes compensation costs for all stock-based payment awards based upon the awards' grant-date fair value.
 The stock-based payment awards include restricted stock units.
 For stock awards that contain only a service-based vesting feature, the Company recognizes compensation cost on a graded vesting basis over the award's vesting period.
 For performance-based restricted stock awards that vest and become exercisable only upon achievement of specified performance conditions, the Company makes judgments and estimates each quarter about the probability that such performance conditions will be met or achieved.
-Any changes to those estimates that the Company makes from time to time may have a significant impact on the stock-based compensation expense recorded and could materially impact the Company's results of operations.
+Any changes to those estimates that the Company's results of operations.
 The Company recognizes the effect of pre-vesting forfeitures as they occur.
 The Company classifies stock-based compensation expense in its consolidated statements of operations in the same manner in which the award recipient's salary and related costs are classified.